 - Aspen Historical Society – Aspen has a deep history, and the Aspen Historical Society brings it to life with customized, interactive tours by foot, bicycle or car.
 Pick your time period and points of interest, and AHS historians craft an amazing experience to discover Aspen’s past.
 Groups can also rent space at any of the society’s three campuses, including the Wheeler/Stallard museum in Aspen’s famed West End, the ghost town of Ashcroft, or the Holden/Marolt museum.
 (620 W. Bleeker St.)

-- Aspen Art Museum‘s new 30,000-square-foot building designed by Pritzker-prize winning architect Shigeru Ban, opened in August 2014.
-A non-collecting institution presenting the newest, most important evolutions in international contemporary art, Aspen Art Museum’s innovative and timely exhibitions, education and public programs, immersive activities, and community happenings actively engage audiences in thought-provoking experiences of art, culture, and society.
+- Aspen Art Museum‘s 30,000-square-foot building designed by Pritzker-prize winning architect Shigeru Ban houses the newest, most important evolutions in international contemporary art, Aspen Art Museum’s innovative and timely exhibitions, education and public programs, immersive activities, and community happenings actively engage audiences in thought-provoking experiences of art, culture, and society.
 Located in the center of downtown Aspen, the museum offers free admission Tuesdays – Sundays from 10 a.m. – 8 p.m.
 (Closed Mondays).
 (637 E. Hyman Ave.)

 - Wheeler Opera House is a classically designed opera house which seats 503 people.
 It first opened in 1889 but has undergone extensive renovations to remain a state-of-the-art facility.
 The Wheeler is the Roaring Fork Valley’s premiere site for concerts, movies, festivals, lectures, community events, opera, plays and a whole lot more.
 The Wheeler is available for rental by groups who want to engage in an historic facility.
 (320 E. Hyman Ave.)